getsolus/solus-site.github.io/content/blog/2016/09/2016-09-05-this-week-in-solus-install-35/index.md

 - RubyMine
 - WebStorm

-You can install all of these now via the more extensive [3rd-Party wiki page](https://wiki.solus-project.com/3rdParty).
+You can install all of these now via the more extensive [3rd-Party Help Center page](https://help.getsol.us/docs/user/software/third-party/).

 #### Hackfest and Sundays with Solus Videos